PaluskarAditya/PaluskarAditya/README.md

 - 👋 Hi, I’m @PaluskarAditya
 - 👀 I’m interested in Gaming and Programming
-- 🌱 I’m currently learning Python and hope to learn more languages
+- 🌱 I’m currently learning advanced Web Development and will be learning more in future
 - 💞️ I’m looking to collaborate on nothing for now.
 But later i may.
-- 📫 You can reach me on my Instagram @aadipaluskar where we can talk about anything.
+- 📫 You can reach me on my Instagram @giggasad where we can talk about anything.

 <!---
 PaluskarAditya/PaluskarAditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.